SCHA Employers

 A useful toolkit for employers to adapt second chance hiring practices from the Center for Employment Opportunities.

-Second Chance Employment: Addressing Concerns about Negligent Hiring Liability
+Second Chance Employment: Addressing Concerns About Negligent Hiring Liability